 Our current position in terms of bookings is as follows.

-Cuba – we are currently accepting new bookings for travel to Cuba on or after 1st October 2021, flying direct with Virgin Atlantic only.
-See our separate page on Cuba Summer Holidays for more details.
+Cuba – we are currently accepting new bookings for travel to Cuba on or after 1st November 2021, flying direct with Virgin Atlantic only.

 Mexico – we are currently accepting new bookings for travel to Mexico on or after 1st November 2021, flying direct with British Airways only.

 Anyway, for the moment we’re happy to chat about pretty much anything and everything – travel, cooking, sport, film and tv recommendations, dog videos, ufo sightings, bake off……